youjin2/mlops/README.md

 # MLOps
-A collection of examples using diffrent MLOps frameworks.
+A collection of projects related to MLOps framework.

 # References